 When visualizing clean energy, many people think of solar panels and wind turbines.
 These are excellent for generating the electricity used in homes, however, there are drawbacks.
 For example, some processes, like making steel, call for higher temperatures than traditional electric furnaces can deliver.
 Hydrogen energy is a very good energy carrier with high energy per unit mass properties – thus, it could play an important role in curbing industrial emissions and potentially powering cars, trucks, and ships.

 Most hydrogen energy produced today is gray hydrogen.
 In the next decade, we believe that production will shift to blue and green hydrogen if the cost declines significantly.
-The IRA provides a $3 USD/kg tax credit for producing green hydrogen, making it more competitive only in some areas of the U.S. However, even with this credit, blue hydrogen remains the cheaper option (Figure 1).
+The IRA provides a $3 USD/kg tax credit for producing green hydrogen, making it more competitive only in some areas of the U.S. However, even with this credit, blue hydrogen remains the cheaper option.
+(See Figure 1 below).

-We believe to achieve meaningful carbon reduction, nuclear energy must be part of the solution.
-At present, 93 nuclear reactors provide about 20% of the U.S electricity portfolio.
+To achieve meaningful carbon reduction, nuclear energy must be part of the solution.
+At present, 93 nuclear reactors provide about 20% of the U.S.' electricity portfolio.
 This energy comprises about half of the country’s carbon-free electricity, more than the share of wind and solar combined.
 However, since the end of 2017, six nuclear power plants have been retired, with three more reactors scheduled to retire in the coming years.

 The IRA of 2022 hopes to slow down the early retirement of major nuclear power plants by providing a production tax credit for existing nuclear energy units – similar to the one received by wind and solar farms.